 When you're ready to file your divorce papers, you'll take them to the Family Court Central Intake Center (CIC).
 Or, if you prefer, you may instead file the paperwork electronically, through D.C.'s efiling system, File & Serve Xpress.

 Be prepared for the fact that courts charge fees for filing legal documents.
-The filing fee for a divorce complaint was $80 as of 2022.
+The filing fee for a divorce complaint was $80 as of 2024.
 But these fees are subject to change, so check the family court fees online.
-If you can't afford to pay the court costs, you may request that the court waive them by filing an "Application to Proceed Without Prepayment of Costs, Fees, or Security."
+If you can't afford to pay the court costs, you may ask for a waiver by filing an "Application to Proceed Without Prepayment of Costs, Fees, or Security."

 Once you've filed the divorce papers, you'll receive a summons to deliver to your spouse along with the complaint and other documents.
 You may not simply hand over these documents.
 Instead, you must use one of the methods allowed in D.C. to "serve" your spouse with the paperwork:

 Within 60 days after you filed the complaint, you'll need to file proof with the court that you served the divorce papers on your spouse.
 Professional process servers may do this for you, but it's your responsibility to make sure that happens.
 If you miss the deadline, the judge may dismiss your case unless you've requested and received an extension.
 (D.C.
 Super.
-Court Dom.
-Rel.
-Rules, rule 4 (2022).)
+Ct.
+Rules, Fam.
+Div., rule 4 (2024).)

 After you've filed and served the divorce papers, pay attention to the next steps needed to move your case along.